Special Event Partnership Funding

 - The event is fundamentally not a conference, meeting, trade show or expo.

 - The RSCVA will not be the sole/primary revenue source for the event.
-The event will take place regardless whether RSCVA Partnership Funding is awarded.
+The event will take place regardless of receipt of RSCVA Partnership Funding.

 - The event's Partnership Funding application request does not exceed 25% of the overall event budget and awarded funds will be used for advertising, marketing and event promotion.